PhantomAppDevelopment/todo-app/README.md

 This app also has some extra features:

   - Creating a simple preferences file to store user data
-  - RoundedRect wih a Scale9Grid
+  - RoundedRect with a Scale9Grid
   - Mail app-like ItemRenderer
   - Material Design custom theme
   - Multi DPI development